-Pereval Sarymoynak is a high mountain pass at an elevation of 3.133m (10,278ft) above the sea level, located in the Tian Shan mountains of the Region Issyk-Kul, in Kyrgyzstan.
+Pereval Sarymoynak is a high mountain pass at an elevation of 3,133m (10,278ft) above sea level, located in the Issyk-Kul Region of Kyrgyzstan.

 The pass was part of the Silk Road, the trade route between China and Central Asia.
-In the Spring of 2000 - a lorry carrying cyanide used in the gold refining process was involved in an accident - leaving the road and crashing into a stream - polluting the waters and decimating the tourist industry around Lake Issyk Kul as many CIS travelers cancelled their planned holidays.
+In the Spring of 2000, a lorry carrying cyanide used in the gold refining process was involved in an accident, leaving the road and crashing into a stream, polluting the waters and decimating the tourist industry around Lake Issyk Kul as many CIS travelers canceled their planned holidays.

 Pic: Sergey Prikhodko